eislerMeinName/complexPendulum/README.md

 ### RewardTypes
 The RewardTypes specify the reward function of the environment.
-- LQ models a linear quadratic reward function.
+- QR models a quadratic reward function.
 - EXP models an exponential reward function.

 ### Logger